dfreilich/summaries/CleanCoder.md

 > We harm the function of our software when we create bugs.
 Therefore, in order to be professional, we must not create bugs. (p.
 11)

 > You must be responsible for your imperfections.
 The fact that bugs will certainly occur in your code does not mean you aren't responsible for them.
 The fact that the task is to write perfect software is virtually impossibly, does not mean you aren't responsible for the imperfect. (p.
 12)

+> If you want your software to be flexible, you have to flex it. (p.
+15)